AntonsRuberts/AntonsRuberts.github.io/_posts/2020-06-10-DNN-for-CLV.md

 As you'll see, the dataset that we'll be working with is not really suited for the ML approach, but we'll proceed anyways since my goal here is to show how to approach CLV problems as regression tasks.
 Let's begin!

 ## Prep
 You can find the notebook to follow along in my [github repo](https://github.com/AntonsRuberts/datascience_marketing/blob/master/DNN%20vs%20BG_NBD%20for%20CLV.ipynb).
-The data we're going to be workign with is of the online retailer and you can download it from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/online+retail).
+The data we're going to be working with is of the online retailer and you can download it from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/online+retail).
 Two main modelling packages are `lifetimes` and `tensorflow`, so make sure install them as well.
 Here are all of the imports you'll need

 ```python
 import pandas as pd